scottshafferatkenyon/Chem122-2016/shape/shape.md

 - 2-methylbutane: (CH<sub>3</sub>)<sub>2</sub>CH<sub></sub>CH<sub>2</sub>CH<sub>3</sub> *(This is based on butane, except you replace a H with a methyl group (CH<sub>3</sub>) branching at the 2nd C atom.)*
 - isobutanol: (CH<sub>3</sub>)<sub>2</sub>CH<sub></sub>CH<sub>2</sub>CH<sub>2</sub>OH *(This is based on 2-methylbutane, except you replace a H with a hydroxyl group (–OH) at the end of the chain.)

-Follow the directions in class for orienting each molecule and then sketching it.
+Follow the directions in class for orienting each molecule.
+Sketch each one with both Kekule notation and skeletal notation.